DeltaO3/UWAttend---3200_27/MANUAL.md

 Once the role has been selected, fill out the email address of the user.
 This will send them an email asking them to verify and activate their account.
 Once verified, their details will be updated in the system and they will have access to UWAttend.

 ### Existing User List
-This section of the page displays all users who are currently registered in the system.
+This section of the page displays all admins and coordinators who are currently registered in the system.
 Each row in the list contains important details about each user.

 - **Email**: The email address of the user.
 - **Name**: The full name of the user.